rolltidealumni/cleaneuro/README.md

-# http:/gagunk.co
+# Gagunk

-Inspired by the comedian, Chris D'Elia, Gagunk is a feed of anonymously submitted, eyeroll-inducing Instagram posts.
+Inspired by the comedian, [Chris D'Elia](https://www.chrisdelia.com), Gagunk is a feed of anonymously submitted, eyeroll-inducing Instagram posts.